• Search

 Course Selection and Summer

-Courses for the 2024-25 school year will be self-selected between January 22nd to February 12th through Student Connect, and afterwards, your counselor will go to your English Language Arts class between February 15th to March 1st to review your choices and your requirements.
-Counselors will be at ARIS and RHIS the week of March 25th.
+Courses for the 2025-26 school year will be self-selected between January 27th to February 10th through Student Connect.
+Counselors will go to English Language Arts class between February 18th to March 5th to review your choices and your requirements.
+Counselors will be at ARIS and RHIS the week of March 24th.

 Check out the newsletters by clicking the images below by grade level for more information!
 Also be sure to check out your grade level drop downs.